Home » Beauty » Ear Piercing Chart: Different Types of Ear Modifications

 Conch

-This adornment resembles the spiral shell name of a conch, hence its name.
+This adornment resembles the spiral shell shape of a conch, hence its name.
 It’s located in the middle portion of your ear cartilage.
 You can have an inner or outer conch piercing often adorned with hoops, studs, or cuffs.

 • Pain Level: 6/10